laurencelundblade/t_cose/README.md

 THIS IS THE DEV BRANCH FOR t_cose 2.0.
 It is an alpha quality release.
-The major features are in place, but are subject to change.
-Test and documentation is not complete.
+The major features are in place.
+Test and documentation are not complete.
+There may be minor changes.

 ![t_cose](https://github.com/laurencelundblade/t_cose/blob/master/t-cose-logo.png?raw=true)